LogLInk1K/LogLInk1K/README.md

 ## Hello,World.

-- I enjoy coding and thinking.
-- I've been a script kiddie since I was eleven,
+- I've been a script kiddie since I was eleven.
-- and I still am, unchanged.
+- And I still am, unchanged.